MariaPadilha32/SpeakPortuEasy/SpeakPortuEasy/README.md

 The Menu Items model holds objects that are linked to the Menu Models by a many to many relationship.
 This allows for staff to create menus with many menu items on.

 Bookings are related to the customer (user) by a Foreign Key which allows the users to be able to view and update bookings attached to their accounts.

-Entity relationship diagram was created using [DBVisualizer](https://www.dbvis.com/) and shows the schemas for each of the models and how they are related.

 ![Entity Relationship Diagram](docs/readme_images/erd.JPG)